PeterCamilleri/CX16/README.md

 My first computer was an SD Systems Z-80 Starter Kit my father bought for me.
 I had a lot of fun adding AMI 68047 video, a parallel ASCII keyboard, a 64K S-100 DRAM card, and even a MM57109 math chip.
-I wrote all the programs in Z-80 code, painfully hand assembled.
+I wrote all the programs in Z-80 hex code, painfully hand assembled and keyed in.

 I never got to own the original Commodore 64.
 In the beginning, I was poor and could not afford to buy one.
 Later, I had a little money, but instead built a